jon424/axe-with-cypress/README.md

 then, open the html file (located in TestReport/tests-report.html)

 You can see some accessibility tests passing, and others failing.
-Clicking on the test result will show Additional Test Context that contains the types of accessiblity errors that are present on the page you are testing:
+Clicking on the test result will show Additional Test Context which contains the types of accessiblity errors that are present on the page you are testing: